-lkea faces backlash for Pride-themed love seat that reads “nobody believes you”
+lkea faces backlash for Pride-themed love seat that reads ‘nobody believes you’

 — broti gupta (@BrotiGupta) June 29, 2021

-Ikea Canada says the design, by Charlotte Carbone, is inspired by a poem written by Brian Lanigan when he was 15-years-old, about his experience being bisexual.
+Ikea Canada says the design, by Charlotte Carbone, is inspired by a poem written by Brian Lanigan when he was 15 years old about his experience being bisexual.
 (Lanigan has since taken to Twitter to explain his poem.)
-“We wanted to do something that highlighted the diversity within the 2SLGBTQ+ community because there are so many identities that aren’t given as much space or attention during Pride, especially during COVID-19,” says Ikea Canada marketing manager Claudia Mayne in an email.
+“We wanted to do something that highlighted the diversity within the 2SLGBTQ+ community because there are so many identities that aren’t given as much space or attention during Pride, especially during COVID-19,” says Claudia Mayne, Ikea Canada marketing communications director, in an email.

-The love seat is part of a broader campaign created with Canadian ad agency Rethink, illustrator and muralist Madison Van Rijn, and fashion designers Charlotte Carbone, Ali Haider, and Bianca Daniela Nachtman.
-Each love seat in the campaign is designed to represent specific sexual identities, such as asexual, bisexual, lesbian, non-binary, pansexual, and transgender.
+The love seat is part of a broader campaign created with Canadian ad agency Rethink, illustrator and muralist Madison Van Rijn and fashion designers Carbone, Ali Haider, and Bianca Daniela Nachtman.
+Each love seat in the campaign is designed to represent specific sexual identities, such as asexual, bisexual, lesbian, nonbinary, pansexual, and transgender.
 For each design, the brand made spots featuring people talking about themselves, their story, and their identity.

-While not universally loved, the designs are consistent with Ikea’s legacy of creatively interpreting the zeitgeist, from Game of Thrones rugs to photographing its products in trash heaps to promoting second-hand buying.
+While not universally loved, the designs are consistent with Ikea’s legacy of creatively interpreting the zeitgeist, from Game of Thrones rugs to photographing its products in trash heaps to promote secondhand buying.

 Plus, it’s not like it’s the first Ikea couch people have called ugly.